mekevans/forestTIME-builder/docs/annual_carbon_estimation.md

 > It looks like `chain_by_joins()` adds a `TREE_FIRST_CN` column that
 > connects every observation to the first `CN` a tree was given.
 Is this
 > column needed?
 Or is `TREE_COMPOSITE_ID` enough?
+>
+> Answer: I found references in Renata’s notes to two methods for
+> creating unique keys for trees and that they work equally well for
+> *most* trees but sometimes disagree.
+I wonder if sometimes trees at
+> the border of plots “move” plots between years or something like that?

 ## Plot table